yizhak-lab-ccg/scXpand/docs/data_format.rst

 * **Preprocessing**: The framework expects raw counts and applies its own preprocessing pipeline

   * Raw counts are processed according to the data preprocessing configuration
-  * Pre-normalized or log-transformed data is not supported
+  * Normalized or log-transformed data is not supported

 Gene Annotations (var)
 ----------------------